Prepare for your upcoming adventure

 Pre-Departure Orientation:

-As part of your study abroad participation requirements, you are expected to complete the online pre-departure orientation and attend all program orientations held by faculty leaders.
-The online orientation will educate you on dealing with culture shock, what to expect, best travel practices, how to handle emergencies, and more.
-Faculty leader pre-departure meetings will answer questions you may have about your program and give you the tools needed to get the most out of your experience abroad!
+As part of your study abroad participation requirements, you are expected to complete the pre-departure orientation and attend all program orientations held by faculty leaders.
+The orientation will inform you about what to expect, best travel practices, how to handle emergencies, behavior expectations, and more.
+Faculty leaders will hold pre-departure meetings to answer questions you may have about your program and provide you with the tools needed to get the most out of your experience abroad.

-Students who are participating in External/Exchange programs will meet with the Director of Global Education individually to complete their Pre-Departure Orientation.
-Additionally, they will follow the orientation process provided by their program providers/host institutions.
+Students participating in external or exchange programs will meet individually with the Director of Global Education to complete their Pre-Departure Orientation.
+Additionally, they will follow the orientation process provided by their program providers or host institutions.

-Full completion of Pre-Departure Orientation and a signed acknowledgment form are required for students to study abroad.
+A signed acknowledgment form confirming attendance at the pre-departure orientation is required for students to study abroad.
+At the end of the orientation, you will receive a link to the form.
 If you have questions, please contact [email protected].

 Students traveling abroad to most countries for a period greater than 90 days are required to apply for a visa.
-The foreign consulate will process an application by reviewing the required documents (see specific links below) by applying an official stamp or seal to a page of a valid passport.
-It is important to plan for a visa application — processing time ranges from one day to four weeks.
-Some consulates require an application in person.
+The foreign consulate will process an application by reviewing the required documents and using an official stamp or seal to a page of a valid passport.
+It is essential to plan for a visa application, as the processing time can range from one day to four weeks.
+Some consulates require an in-person application.
 Contact the consulate personally to confirm requirements and fees.

 Students enrolled in a Lynchburg-sponsored study abroad, international service learning, or internship program will be covered by an insurance policy administered by (EIIA) for the period that they are participating in the program.
 This is basic health coverage.
 Additionally, it includes an emergency medical policy, medical evacuation and repatriation, and non-medical assistance service.
 More information concerning the insurance plan will be distributed with your orientation materials.
 Insurance cards and information regarding your plan will be sent via email before your program begins.
 Additional information and support services can be found on the EIIA web page.
 Canceling your current U.S. policy is not advised.
 Disruption of coverage could cause problems when reinstating.